infracost/infracost-atlantis/examples/terragrunt/README.md

 ## Running with GitHub

-1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) dockerhub image.
+1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image.
 You'll need to extend the image to include `terragrunt`.
 This can be done using something like the following:
    ```dockerfile
    FROM infracost/infracost-atlantis